patriciavale/TicTacToe_ES/README.md

 <img src="https://github.com/patriciavale/TicTacToe_ES/blob/main/img/arch.png" width="600">

 Each module performs a specific and isolated function.
 For real-time, event driven information the Kafka is used.
 However for get static information such a game information, some modules might have a REST API, which in turn is used by Web Server.

+## Credits
+This project was made by Patrícia Vale and Davide Cruz, for the Software Engineering (ES) course in University of Aveiro, in 2019.